matthewscottconroy/mc-conditional/README.md

 You might find this web component useful if:

 - You want to simplify a long form by hiding questions that are only relevant to users that have answered a certain question
-- You want to display a certain messages based on the way a user has filled out a form
+- You want to display certain messages based on the way a user has filled out a form
 - Your page consists of a sequence of slides, tabs or branching paths that you want to display without having to transition to other pages or having to build out a single page application
 - You want a simple way of managing conditional visibility for situations where the added complexity or technical debt of using a framework with mvc or reactive components isn't warranted